stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 If you install to system locations, it is possible that `sudo ninja install` will write as `root` to some of the install files, and they become non-writable to the normal user.

 * In the `build` directory, run `sudo chown -R $USER .`
-* Consider migrating to a local install
+* Consider migrating to a local install.

 ### Help!!!!